microsoft/vcpkg-docs/vcpkg/commands/search.md

+---
+title: vcpkg search
+description: Command line reference for the vcpkg search command.
+Search for available packages by name and description.
+---

 # vcpkg search

-**The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/commands/search.md).**

 ## Synopsis